🎰

 Genie+ Launches at $15/Person/Day

-Disney officially kills FastPass and announces Disney Genie+, a paid replacement starting at $15 per person per day.
-The free version of the app (Disney Genie) gives you 'planning tips.'
+FastPass is dead.
+Long live Genie+, the paid replacement, starting at $15 per person per day.
+The free version gives you 'planning tips' (read: ads).
 The paid version lets you skip lines.
 Twenty years of free FastPass, gone.
-For a family of four, that's $60/day extra — on top of tickets that already cost over $100 each.
-Disney frames this as 'more choice.'
-Consumer advocates frame this as 'charging for something that was free.'
-Both are accurate.
+For a family of four that's $60/day extra on top of tickets that already cost $100+ each.
+Disney calls it 'more choice.'
+Let me translate that from corporate: 'we're charging you for something that was free.'
+Both descriptions are accurate.
 Only one is honest.

 Individual Lightning Lane — The Line Skip Within the Line Skip